Glendale, Queens: Education

 Glendale, Ridgewood, and Maspeth generally have a lower rate of college-educated residents than the rest of the city as of 2018.
 While 33% of residents age 25 and older have a college education or higher, 16% have less than a high school education and 50% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Glendale, Ridgewood, and Maspeth students excelling in math rose from 36% in 2000 to 67% in 2011, and reading achievement rose from 42% to 49% during the same time period.

 Glendale, Ridgewood, and Maspeth's rate of elementary school student absenteeism is less than the rest of New York City.
 In Glendale, Ridgewood, and Maspeth, 14% of elementary school students missed twenty or more days per school year, lower than the citywide average of 20%.
 Additionally, 82% of high school students in Glendale, Ridgewood, and Maspeth graduate on time, more than the citywide average of 75%.

 Schools

-Glendale is home to seven schools: P.S.
+Glendale has seven schools: P.S.
 68 Elementary, P.S.
 91 Elementary, P.S.
-113 Elementary, I.S.
-119 The Glendale Intermediate School, Sacred Heart Elementary, Central Queens Academy Charter and Elm Community Charter.
+113 Elementary, Glendale Intermediate School, Sacred Heart Elementary, Central Queens Academy Charter and Elm Community Charter.